mudasar187/Enterprise_Exam2018/README.md

 ## End-to-end-tests
 End-to-end tests is testing all of our controllers in an Docker environment made with Test-containers. <br/>
 We build the Docker environment with loading the same docker-compose.yml file that the application uses.
 After this is up and running and are time cap'ed to 300 seconds.
-After this we test all the available moules to check if they work as intended.
+After this we test all the available modules to check if they work as intended.

-First we do a POST request to create a resource and asserts that we gan get it with an valid session.
+Here we have tested several endpoints against our whole microservices.

+We have one file for testing the authentication and one for testing several endpoints against the microservice via gateway.

+We encountered that sometimes its fail to run `docker-compose up -d`, but after one retry it worked.
+So if some tests fail, just try to run again.

+Notice that you need to run `mvn clean install` to build the jar-files to tests the e2e-tests because its depends on jar files.

 ## Project structure